35 Password Statistics 2026 – Data Breaches & Industry Report

 Another survey by LastPass estimated that 62% of the workers reuse passwords or prefer a close variation.

-The major reason for these high password reusages is end users have more passwords to remember than before.
+The major reason for these high password reusages is that end users have more passwords to remember than before.

 Sources: Forbes, Last Pass, Bitwarden